 MindLine helpline – 0808 808 0330

-Here to listen and not to judge
+Here to listen when you need to talk

 A confidential freephone helpline open from Wednesday to Sunday from 8pm to midnight providing a safe place to talk if you, or someone you know, is in distress.
 We can also give information about mental health support services available in your area that could help you.